Health Care and Medical Expense Tax Deductions for Seniors

 • Are a member of a partnership that carries on a business or trade

-If you’re a self-employed senior and have a net profit for the year, health insurance premiums such as Medicare, Medicaid, Medicare Supplement Insurance (Medigap), and qualified long-term care insurance can be claimed as a health insurance deduction.
+Suppose you’re a self-employed senior and have a net profit for the year.
+In that case, health insurance premiums such as Medicare, Medicaid, Medicare Supplement Insurance (Medigap), and qualified long-term care insurance can be claimed as a health insurance deduction.
 These expenses will serve as a deduction toward your adjusted gross income.
 They are not part of the 7.5 percent rule or an itemized deduction.

 How Can Seniors Claim the Medical Expense Tax Deduction?